Personalise your workspace

 You can make various changes, such as move or hide fields, columns, actions, and entire parts, and add new fields.
 Most personalisation must be done by first activating the Personalising banner.
 You can make simple adjustments, such as the column width, immediately on any list.

-Administrators can perform the same layout changes as users can by customising the workspace for a profile that multiple users are assigned.
-For more information, see Customise Pages for Roles
+Administrators can make the same layout changes as users by customising profile (role) that multiple users are assigned.
+To learn more about pages for Roles, go to Customise Pages for Roles

 Administrators can also override or disable users' personalisation, and they can define which features are even available for users to see in all or specific companies.
 For more information, see Customising Business Central.